EuroCRIS/CASRAI-Dictionairies/Objects/Employee Supervision.md

 ## Short definition
 Services contributed in instances of overseeing the productivity and progress of an employee reporting directly to the person.
 ## Fields
-(following a description of Employee Supervision in the [Services - Other](../Templates/Services%20-%20Other.md) template):
 [Co-supervisors](../Object-Fields/Employee%20Supervision/Co-supervisors.md),
 [Consent Obtained for Name Release?](../Object-Fields/Employee%20Supervision/Consent%20Obtained%20for%20Name%20Release.md), [Degree Subject](../Object-Fields/Employee%20Supervision/Degree%20Subject.md),